 The club meets to run on Monday, Tuesday, Thursday and Saturday.
 There is also a walking group on Sunday.
-During Covid, masks or face coverings are required at all workouts.
-We also ask members to maintain social distancing whenever possible.
-Detailed information about the workouts are below.
-If you are new to the club or thinking about joining us, and want to confirm a particular workout or meeting location, send an email to email@example.com or check us out on Facebook.
+Below is detailed information about our workouts.
+If you are new to the club or thinking about joining us, and want to confirm a particular workout or meeting location, send an email to firstname.lastname@example.org or check us out on Facebook.
 Always be sure to check Facebook for changes during inclement weather.

 Monday Night Fun Run